 You can go around as many times as you would like until 5:00 pm; but it’s best to hop on and off.

 Don’t panic.
 The driver will alert the dispatcher to the problem, and the dispatcher will take steps to correct it; this usually entails sending an extra trolley to pick up some of the guests.

 Our primary ticketing locations are at the Washington Welcome Center, at the corner of 10th St. and E. St., NW, and at Union Station, where our booth is located in the center of the Main Hall.
 In addition, many hotels in the city sell our tickets.

 We accept all major credit cards at our Washington sales offices.
 In addition, you may purchase Washington DC Tickets online.

 You do not need to make reservations for our day tour.
-However, we strongly encourage you make a reservation for our Premium Tours: Monuments by Moonlight Tour and DC Ducks.
+However, we strongly encourage you make a reservation for our Premium Tour: Monuments by Moonlight Tour.

 Some of our trolleys are wheelchair-accessible, but generally electric scooters are not allowed on board.